giift/api-comparator/README.md

 ## Quick start
 A basic overview of how to use this library:

-1. Create the configuration from scratch, programatically, or a raml file.
+1. Create the configuration either from scratch, programatically, or a raml file.
-2. Validate the configuration.
-This not required, but recommended.
+2. Validate the configuration (optional).
 3. Use this configuration with the Compare class.
 4. Results can be logged to a file or accessed programatically.

 This can also be done by using [command line interface](#user-content-command-line-interface).

 ## Create the configuration
-The configuration consists of the authentication tokens, API uris, display option and method description (endpoint, type, parameters, and content types).
+The configuration consists of the authentication tokens, API uris, display option and method description (endpoint, method type, parameters, and content types).

 There are different ways to create the configuration:

 ### Write the configuration
-* The user can pass the configuration as an array:
+* Pass the configuration as an array:

 ```PHP
 // User will have to write all the different fields and their values